January 15-21, 2018

 Liz Eeuwes, Sara Pearson, Jana Watson, Nico Soule

-New work by 2 teams: Liz Eeuwes Studio in collaboration with artist Sara Pearson & Watson Soule (Jana Watson & Nico Soule).
+New work by 2 teams: Liz Eeuwes Studio in collaboration with artist Sara Pearson, and Watson Soule (Jana Watson & Nico Soule).

 Both teams have years of rug specific design experience in combination with exceptional artistic talents.